PolyKen/15_by_15_AlphaGomoku/README.md

 Introduction
 ====
 Google DeepMinds recent AlphaZero algorithm, accepting no domain-specific knowledges, mastered the game of Go, chess and shogi through self-played reinforcement learning from scratch, showing the potential of general AI, which is the holy grail of the entire AI community.
-We implement an AlphaZero-version Gomoku AI program and we have open the code of it here.
+In this project, we implement an AlphaZero-version Gomoku AI program and provide a step-by-step tutorial on the technique.

 To do:
 ====